ecmwf/homebrew-ecmwf/README.md

 brew install <formula>
 ```

-For fdb you will need to install ecbuild, exkti, metkit and fdb itself.
+For fdb you will need to install ecbuild, exkti, metkit and fdb itself (they should be pulled as dependencies).

+To install from sources you will need an updated version of XCode.

 ## Packages